 Where are the children?
 Why hasn’t anyone woken me up?
 Has something terrible happened?
 Are they alive?
 Are they breathing?
 Why is it so quiet?
 Why does my clock appear to read 8:45am?
 That can’t be right.
 No, that’s definitely a lie.

 Am I in a dream?
 Is this some parallel reality?
-If it is a dream, does that mean I already have a signed book contract, an agent, and a completed manuscript that happens to be the perfect mix of depth and hilarity, just waiting for me in my computer?
+If it is a dream, does that mean I already have a signed book contract and a completed manuscript that happens to be the perfect mix of depth and hilarity, just waiting for me on my computer?
 Will I float downstairs on a cloud to find my fridge stocked with Chipotle burritos?
 Is exercise easy and fun now?
 Do I no longer grow unwanted hair?

 Hey, if we’re going with the dream scenario, I’m going to ride that wave okay?
 My point is, it’s kind of the same feeling you get the first time your baby sleeps through the night.

 It’s glorious, but it feels like a trick.